wagtail/wagtail/docs/getting_started/creating_your_project.rst

 Docs are written in ReStructuredText and built by Sphinx.

-To build the docs, make sure you have Sphinx installed, cd to the docs directory and run ``make haml``.
+To build the docs, make sure you have Sphinx installed, then cd to the docs directory and run ``make haml``.

 Django settings